 ‘It’s important to be familiar with your body and examine yourself regularly, so you can spot any new changes or lumps quickly and get advice from a doctor if needed,’ explains Dr Saloojee.

-Get into the habit of self-examining your breasts, armpits and testicles for any new lumps, and get to know what is and isn’t ‘normal’ for you.
+Get into the habit of self-examining your armpits and breasts or testicles and get to know what is and isn’t ‘normal’ for you.’

 What’s the difference between a benign and a cancerous lump?